pragmint/open-practices/README.md

 # Best Practices

 This repo is a curated collection of concepts and resources that outlines what Pragmint's view of best practices are when building software.
 Because best practices are often referenced as a nebulous concept, we wanted to break it down more specifically, so that (1) people know how we approach building software and (2) as a community we can learn from each other about what it means to build world class software.
 We've organized our thoughts into high level [strategies](https://github.com/pragmint/best-practices#strategies).
-Each strategy links to a page that further details the strategy and lists related low level tactics that are in support of the strategy.
+Each strategy links to a page that further details the strategy and lists related low level tactics and resources that are in support of the strategy.

 ## Contributing